- Minimum Total for Graduation after Bachelor Degree: 75 hours

 - Concentration-Specific coursework (36 hours)

 - Dissertation (12 hours)

-- For those who have an M.A./M.S. in Mathematics or Statistics, the common core courses and concentration-specific coursework may be reduced depending on individual's background and the chosen concentration in consultation with an academic advisor.
+- For those who have an M.A. in Mathematics, the common core courses and concentration-specific coursework may be reduced depending on individual's background and the chosen concentration in consultation with an academic advisor.